If there’s one thing sustainability experts agree on, it’s this: the goal should always be progress, not perfection.

 For the big-ticket stuff like body wash, cleanser and moisturiser, go for minimal, recyclable packaging (think: glass, tin, cardboard, bamboo).
 Bonus points if you choose brands that offer product refills.
 You can also look out for brands that take part in TerraCycle, a program that keeps hard-to-recycle materials out of landfills.

 We know that eating locally to minimise food miles (aka the distance produce travels from producer to consumer) is important, but what about the beauty equivalent?
 Opt for products manufactured locally to minimise your carbon footprint.
-Australian-made beauty is huge – Google will turn up lots of options.
+New Zealand-made beauty is huge – Google will turn up lots of options.